GearZer0/HakiChecker/README.md

 AutomateEmail tool automatically download attachment from email, extract the IP addresses from the attachment and run it with HakiChekcker.py for ip reputation check and then email the results.
+Please make sure that configuration for OSINTs (VirusTotal, AbusedIPDB, FraudGuard, IBM, Auth0) are set up as explained above.

 ##### Breakdown of the automation steps
 1. Download the excel attachment in the email